T3-InfoSec/End-User-LN-Plugin/README.md

-# End-User-LN-Plugin
+# End-User-TLP-Connection-Plugin
-Flutter plugin for end-user Lightning Network application built-in wallet
+Flutter plugin for end-user to connect to TLP Server.